johannav-ai/AI-coach/README.md

-# AI Coach – Helping Employees Use AI
+# AI Coach – Helping employees use AI

 Final project for the Building AI course*